Alisu-official/Linux-Server/README.md

 -------------------------------------------------------
 Currently underconstruction
-Head over to the wiki were i will fill the information.
+Head over to the wiki were we will fill the information.

 https://github.com/Alisu-official/Linux-Server/wiki
 -------------------------------------------------------